 Duelling Porsches at 1/60, F8, ISo100.

 A good way to learn is to find some inspiration from the many motorsport photographers on social media.
-My favourite F1 photographer has to be Darren Heath and Peter J Fox.
-But never fall into the trap of copying other photographers’ style.
-Strive and hone your skill with continuous practice.
+My favourite F1 photographers have to be Darren Heath and Peter J Fox.
+But don’t fall into the trap of copying other photographers’ style.
+Hone your skill with continuous practice.
 The F1 race might only be an annual event, but there many other sporting events throughout the year to finetune and cultivate that creative edge.
 Please feel free to have look at my other photo techniques page for further reference.
-My sincere appreciation for reading my article.

 Footnote: All pictures used in this article are copyrighted and all rights reserved.
 The material and content on the site are for personal and non-commercial usage only